yoratoni/celk/README.md

 | SHA-256      | 05.6µs         | 08.99%   | 245.60 kIT/s          |
 | RIPEMD-160   | 05.6µs         | 08.99%   | 238.78 kIT/s          |

-Note that the private key used to benchmark the `sec256k1` algorithm is 2^255, which is a pretty high number, and that's why it takes so much time to compute.
+Note that the private key used to benchmark the `secp256k1` algorithm is in the range `2^250 <-> 2^255`, and that's why it takes so much time to compute.

 1000 BTC Bitcoin Challenge
 --------------------------